metreeca/metreeca-core/docs/latest/tutorials/linked-data-interaction.md

 ---
 title:	    Interacting with Model‑Driven Linked Data REST APIs
-excerpt:    Hands-on guided tour of read/write model-driven linked data REST APIs
+excerpt:    Hands-on guided tour of model-driven linked data REST APIs features
 ---

-# Getting Started

-This example-driven tutorial demonstrates how to interact with read/write REST APIs published with the Metreeca/Link model-driven linked data engine.
+This example-driven tutorial introduces the main client-facing features of the Metreeca/Link model-driven linked data framework.
 Basic familiarity with [linked data](https://www.w3.org/standards/semanticweb/data) concepts and [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) APIs is required.

-You may try out the examples in the following sections using your favorite REST testing tool or working from the command line with toos like `curl` or `wget`.
-If this is the case, save your user identifier to an environment variable.

-To get started, complete the model-driven linked data REST API [publishing tutorial](linked-data-publishing.md) and make sure your local linked data server instance is up and running.
-Read operations can also be tested on the shared read-only demo instance available at [https://demo.metreeca.com/](https://demo.metreeca.com/).

-<p class="warning">The demo server is hosted on a cloud service: it is not expected to provide production-level performance and may experience some delays during on-demand  workspace initialization.</p>
+In the following sections you will learn how to interact with REST APIs published with the framework, leveraging automatic model-driven fine grained role‑based read/write access control,  faceted search and incoming data validation.

-The demo workspace will be pre-populated with a semantic version of the [BIRT](http://www.eclipse.org/birt/phoenix/db/) sample dataset, cross-linked to [GeoNames](http://www.geonames.org/) entities for cities and countries.
+In the tutorial we will work with the linked data server developed in the  [publishing tutorial](linked-data-publishing.md), using a semantic version of the [BIRT](http://www.eclipse.org/birt/phoenix/db/) sample dataset, cross-linked to [GeoNames](http://www.geonames.org/) entities for cities and countries.
 The BIRT sample is a typical business database, containing tables such as *offices*, *customers*, *products*, *orders*, *order lines*, … for *Classic Models*, a fictional world-wide retailer of scale toy models.

-Before learning how to interact with read/write linked data REST APIs exposing resources and collections from your workspace, you may want to familiarize yourself with the dataset contents following through the [search and analysis tutorial](https://metreeca.github.io/self/tutorials/search-and-analysis/).
+Before moving on you may want to familiarize yourself with it walking through the [search and analysis tutorial](https://metreeca.github.io/self/tutorials/search-and-analysis/) of the [Metreeca/Self](https://github.com/metreeca/self) self-service linked data search and analysis tool, which works on the same data.

+We will walk through the REST API interaction process focusing on the task of consuming the [Product](https://demo.metreeca.com/apps/self/#endpoint=https://demo.metreeca.com/sparql&collection=https://demo.metreeca.com/terms#Product) catalog as a [Linked Data Platform](https://www.w3.org/TR/ldp-primer/) (LDP) Basic Container.

+You may try out the examples using your favorite API testing tool or working from the command line with toos like `curl` or `wget`.

+A Maven project with the code for the complete demo app is available on [GitHub](https://github.com/metreeca/demo/tree/tutorial): clone or [download](https://github.com/metreeca/demo/archive/tutorial.zip) it to your workspace, open in your favorite IDE and launch a local instance of the server.
+If you are working with IntelliJ IDEA you may want to use the `Demo` pre-configured run configuration to deploy and update the local server instance.

 # Model-Driven APIs

-The demo workspace is pre-configured with a small collection of read/write REST APIs  that drive a [product catalog](https://demo.metreeca.com/apps/shop/) web interface.
+The demo linked data server is pre-configured with a small collection of read/write REST APIs able to drive a typical web-based interface like a user-facing [product catalog](https://demo.metreeca.com/apps/shop/).

+<p class="warning">The product catalog demo is hosted on a cloud service: it is not expected to provide production-level performance and may experience some delays during workspace initialization.</p>

 | REST API                                 | Contents                     |
 | :--------------------------------------- | :--------------------------- |